- Written by Dr.Mehmet Demircioglu

 Tracking also matters.
 Random photos can make growth look worse than it is.
 Wet hair, harsh bathroom light, a shorter haircut, or a close camera angle can create a false emergency.
 Before making the decision you need another treatment, you need fair evidence.

-When a patient has good documentation, the conversation becomes clearer.
+Good documentation makes the conversation clearer.
 We can see whether the area is improving, stable, or truly falling behind.
 Without that record, fear often chooses the treatment before the scalp has been judged fairly.

 PRP comes from the patient’s own blood.
-Exosome-style treatments sit in a different category because the product, source, processing, concentration, sterility controls, and regulatory status can vary widely.
+Exosome treatments sit in a different category because the product, source, processing, concentration, sterility controls, and regulatory status can vary widely.
 That difference matters.
 I do not treat every product using the word exosome as the same treatment.
-A patient should not accept a vague explanation just because the word sounds advanced.
+Do not accept a vague explanation just because the word sounds advanced.

 Innovation is not the problem.
 Unclear products sold with certainty are the problem.
 In hair restoration, the treatment that sounds newest is not necessarily the treatment that protects the patient best.

-The concern is strongest when exosome-style treatments are presented as a breakthrough that every patient should buy.
-The word can sound impressive, but patients should not judge a treatment by how advanced the name feels.
+The concern is strongest when exosome treatments are presented as a breakthrough that every case needs.
+The word can sound impressive, but do not judge a treatment by how advanced the name feels.

 Ask what exact product is being used, what its purpose is, and why the clinic believes you personally need it.
 If the explanation is vague, the promise is weak.
 If the explanation is only that it will improve everything, pause before paying for it.